jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/combined_plots/Readme.md

 <br/>
 Steps to reproduce the analysis:

-1) Complete the eight sub-analyses for female and male height and weight in the [parent folder](../README.md).
+1) Complete the eight sub-analyses for female and male height and weight in the [project folder](../README.md).

 2) Create a folder on your machine named exactly ``combined_plots``.
 Place it inside the project folder you created [previously](../README.md).